Open-wheel car

-An open-wheel single-seater (often known as formula car) is a car with the wheels outside the car's main body, and usually having only one seat.
+An open-wheel car is a car with the wheels outside the car's main body, and usually having only one seat.
 Open-wheel cars contrast with street cars, sports cars, stock cars, and touring cars, which have their wheels below the body or inside fenders.
 Open-wheel cars are built both for road racing and oval track racing.
-Street-legal open-wheel cars, such as the Ariel Atom, are scarce as they are often impractical for everyday use.
+Open-wheel cars licensed for use on public roads (street legal), such as the Ariel Atom, are uncommon, as they are often impractical for everyday use.

 History

 American racecar driver and constructor Ray Harroun was an early pioneer of the concept of a lightweight single-seater, open-wheel "monoposto" racecar.
 After working as a mechanic in the automotive industry, Harroun began competitive professional racing in 1906, winning the AAA National Championship in 1910.
 He was then hired by the Marmon Motor Car Company as chief engineer, charged with building a racecar intended to race at the first Indianapolis 500, which he went on to win.
 He developed a revolutionary concept which would become the originator and forefather of the single-seater (i.e. monoposto) racecar design.
 Harroun has also been credited by some as pioneering the rear-view mirror which appeared on his 1911 Indianapolis 500 winning car, though he himself claimed he got the idea from seeing a mirror used for a similar purpose on a horse-drawn vehicle in 1904.